Blac Chyna Wants Full Custody Of Dream Kardashian, Kris Jenner Fights For Rob

 “Kris thinks that the fact that Blac Chyna wants to go after full custody of Dream is just hilarious,” Radar claims an inside source told them.
 “She would obviously never allow that to happen.
 Kris’s lawyers are way too powerful!”

-Kris Jenner has taken over Rob Kardashian’s vistation schedule with Dream.
-His visits with the 3-month old cutie are still supervised by family due to his recent and ongoing physical and emotional issues.
+Kris Jenner has taken over Rob Kardashian’s visitation schedule with Dream.
+His visits with the 3-month-old cutie are still supervised by family due to his recent and ongoing physical and emotional issues.
 Kris has appointed herself the mediator of everything that has to do with Dream Kardashian and visits with her dad in order to avoid letting Blac Chyna cause a commotion or find a reason to push for full custody.

 A post shared by Blac Chyna (@blacchyna) on